Tintef/react-google-places-autocomplete/README.md

 ### onSelect

-Function to be called when the user select one of the suggestions provided by Google Maps API.
+Function to be called when the user selects one of the suggestions provided by Google Maps API.

 Example:
 ```js